pikatchu/closedsource/book/0140-monastery.md

 He handed them each a plain white t-shirt, black shorts, and running shoes.
 They exchanged glances but obeyed, still too sleepy to argue.
 Once they were ready, Martin led them outside.

 The cool morning air hit them immediately.
-A few monks were already stretching, their breaths visible in the dim light.
+A few monks were already stretching, their breaths visible in the morning light.

 "You’ll run for an hour," Martin said.